Blockchain

 Without delving into deep technical aspects, we focus on two concepts:

-Web3: understood as the evolution of web2, enabling users to read the web, write, and own digital assets.
+: understood as the evolution of web2, enabling users to read the web, write, and own digital assets.

 Each blockchain has a native asset (cryptocurrency) that incentivizes node operation and is used to pay for transactions.
 In the same example: transactions on the island are paid in the local currency, and everyone who registers them receives rewards for their work.

 Interacting with blockchain can be complex and costly, but continuous advancements are improving user experience and reducing costs.
-For example, MPC wallets use technology that allows logging in with familiar social accounts (e.g., Google, LinkedIn) while providing the security and benefits of web3.
+For example, use technology that allows logging in with familiar social accounts (e.g., Google, LinkedIn) while providing the security and benefits of web3.

-Focusing on Prutopia, using the Polygon blockchain (which benefits from Ethereum's features), individuals will create their work identities stored in a decentralized database.
+Focusing on Prutopia, using the blockchain (which benefits from Ethereum's features), individuals will create their work identities stored in a decentralized database.
 This ensures they have sole control over their identities, and counterparts can validate their records to ensure authenticity.
-This global database built on the internet allows seamless interoperability across various online sites and platforms.
+This global database built on the internet allows seamless across various online sites and platforms.